johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 connection to the associated Library Item, allowing you to edit it as an independent component (i.e., edits to the component will not update the instances of the previously linked Library Item).

-To unlink a component that is a Library Item, click **Unlink** from its context menu.
+To unlink a component that is a Library Item, under the "Library" subsection of its context menu, click **Unlink**.

 ![Context Menu with "Unlink" button](./assets/ContextMenuWithLibraryUnlink.jpg ':size=50%')